schmir/bbfreeze/README.txt

 distribution, which is distributed under the python software foundation license version 2 and copyrighted by the python software foundation.

+bbfreeze includes a module 'bdist_bbfreeze.py' which is

+  Copyright 2008 by Hartmut Goebel <h.goebel@goebel-consult.de>

+The 'bdist_bbfreeze' module may be distributed under the same licence as bbfreeze itself.

 The remaining part is distributed under the zlib/libpng license: